Highlanders confirm Nehe Milner-Skudder signing, All Blacks Sevens star to also join squad

 A 1 News report on Tuesday stated that the electric 13-test wing would link up with the 2015 Super Rugby champions for the upcoming Super Rugby Aotearoa campaign, and the Dunedin franchise solidified the news on Wednesday evening.

-“I’ve heard some unreal things about the club and the culture at the Highlanders,” Milner-Skudder said in the statement.
+“I’ve heard some unreal things about the club and the culture at the Highlanders,” Milner-Skudder said in a statement.

 “I’m really looking forward to the move to Dunedin and embracing everything it has to offer.
 I’m excited for this new opportunity and can’t wait to get into some mahi with the boys and lace up the boots for the Highlanders.”

-The 29-year-old was an integral member of New Zealand’s success at the 2015 World Cup, scoring eight tries in his first eight tests – including one in the tournament’s final against Australia – in a year where he was crowned World Rugby breakthrough player of the year.
+The 29-year-old was an integral member of New Zealand’s success at the 2015 World Cup, scoring eight tries in his first eight tests – including one in the tournament final against Australia – in a year where he was crowned World Rugby breakthrough player of the year.

 A five-season veteran and 2016 Super Rugby champion with the Hurricanes, Milner-Skudder’s progress was curtailed by a string of injuries in the ensuing four years, restricting him to just five tests over that period.